mlrun/mlrun/docs/install/remote.md

 4. Ensure that you have remote access to your MLRun service (i.e., to the service URL on the remote Kubernetes cluster).

 ## Configure remote environment
-You have few options to configure your remote environment:
+You have a few options to configure your remote environment:
-1. Using the default `.env` file (**Recommended**)
+- Using the default `.env` file (**Recommended**)
-2. Using your own environment file
+- Using your own environment file
-3. Using MLRun SDK or CLI
+- Using MLRun SDK or CLI
-4. Using your IDE (e.g PyCharm or VSCode)
+- Using your IDE (e.g PyCharm or VSCode)

 ### Using the default `.env` file (**Recommended**)